Anger management: Children and adolescents

-The ability for young children to understand their emotions and how to react in certain situations can greatly increase their chance of expressing themselves in an appropriate manner.
-A 2010 study from the Journal of Applied School Psychology looked at four 4th grade boys who took part in different activities with the school psychologist, ranging from how to deal with emotions to practicing anger reduction strategies.
-They found a positive correlation between partaking in these meetings and less anger expressing in a multitude of locations (school, home, etc.).

 Anger management programs with a cognitive-behavioral basis have been modified for children and adolescents.
-There are three common types of CBT aimed at the youth.
-First, life skills development (communication, empathy, assertiveness, etc.) uses modeling to teach appropriate reactions to anger.
-Second, effective education focuses on identifying the feelings of anger and relaxation.
-Finally, problem solving conveys a view of cause and effect for situations as an alternative to anger.
+There are three common CBT skills in youth programs: life skills development (communication, empathy, assertiveness, etc.) uses modeling to teach appropriate reactions to anger; emotional identification, to identify feelings of anger and relaxation; and problem solving to understand the causes and effects of different situations.

 A wide range of methods can be used to convey these three components, with both age and severity being important factors.
-For younger children, involvement can be increased by presenting anger management in more of a fun format with educational games and activities being available.
+For younger children, involvement can be increased by presenting anger management in more of a fun format with educational games and activities.
 For adolescents, group therapy can be an effective form given the resemblance to the individual's natural social environment.

-The severity of expressed anger issues often relates to the intensity of the subsequent anger management program.
-A few violent outbursts in a classroom setting could result in several sessions with the school's counselor.
-However, more severe juvenile delinquency could result in court-mandated anger management sessions in a juvenile correctional facility.
+The true value from early interventions aimed at youths comes from the preventative aspect.
+Curbing negative behaviors early in life could lead to a more positive outlook as an adult.

 The effectiveness of anger management has been studied in children and adolescents for the purpose of evaluating existing programs and designing more effective programs.
 In a meta-analyses of 40 studies, an overall effect size of 0.67 was found for CBT anger management treatment, suggesting anger management as a legitimate approach to problematic levels of anger.
 Skills development (0.79) and problem solving (0.67) both had a higher impact than affective education (0.36).
 This was believed to be due to behavioral aspects being more easily conveyed than cognitive for children.

-The true value from early interventions aimed at youths comes from the preventative aspect.
-Curbing negative behaviors early in life could lead to a more positive outlook as an adult.
+In another meta-analysis of studies on school-aged children, looking at approaches to reduce bullying, found that a variety of anger management approaches were successful in reducing students' anger, aggression, and loss of self-control.

+A 2010 study looked at four 4th grade boys who took part in an anger management program with the school psychologist, ranging from how to deal with emotions to practicing anger reduction strategies.
+Participating in the program led to reduced anger in a multitude of locations (school, home, etc.).